 Bloomsbury – Leigh Street and Marchmont Street, bookshops, cafés and pubs.

-KERB – Granary Square is the place to sample some of London’s finest street food.
+KERB – King’s Boulevard is the place to sample some of London’s finest street food.
 Weekday lunchtimes a rotating array of traders offer up some of the Capital’s most exciting fare.

 The Cally Market – this Saturday street market features a wonderful variety of fresh produce, arts and crafts.
 Saturdays 9am – 5pm